nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

   -- In order to negate the risk of missed information, create a rota in the source supplier system, if possible, so that all the calls made can be logged there.

 * Prescriptions:
-  -- Keep a record of all prescription requests made/issued during the cutover period.
+  -- Keep a record of all prescription requests made/issued during the cut-over period.
 Ideally batch all the repeat prescription requests together by date order.
 If any requests are taken by phone/over the counter/any other method, you will need to make a note of those and add them to the batched information.
   -- To reduce the amount of effort re-entering Prescription data, some practices choose to:
     -- Issue two prescriptions (either posted dated or amendment to quantity) from the month before the Cut-over begins until a week after Go-Live.
     -- For EPS repeat prescriptions practices can revert back to issuing FP10s from the month before the Cut-over begins until a week after Go-Live.
 Changing the option from EPS to FP10 needs to happen on an individual patient basis.
 This can be done at the point of ordering all medications.